Home/ why learn to swim?

 The purpose of the Bemidji Community Education Aquatic Learn to Swim Program is to provide

-Preschool Tadpoles is the appropriate level for children who have completed the Parent & Me Bobbers level or are within the age of 3 to 5 years old.
+For swimmers ages of 3 to 5 years old.
 Safety skills will include children recognizing the lifeguards and an emergency, proper usage of a lifejacket, and staying safe in a water environment.
 Other skills in this level will cover different variations of assisted floats, glides, flip- flops, and leg and arm motions.

 Level 1 Minnows

 Level 2 Sunfish will encourage different variations of floats, glides, flip-flops, and leg and arm motion using no assistance.
 Children will also be introduced to safely jumping into chest deep water and returning to the wall, and amplified swimming underwater.
 Safety skills will be continued of children staying safe in aquatic environments and recognizing an emergency; children will also be introduced to moving while wearing a life jacket in water, and the reach and throw assist.